xarmar/conference-track-management/ThoughtProcess.md

         });

 Since the output in the PDF doesn't follow a linear fashion, I will build my own test.
 I will create make belief conference with some random Talks and then I will test my buildTrackList method against it.
 It needs to correctly guess the start of Networking Events and other important things like arrayLength in morning and afternoon sessions.

+**Evening Update**

+Ok, I just finished running tests against my custom Conference.
+The talks are placed where they are expected to and the networking event start times are being correctly assigned.

+I just finished the major back end logic for the application.
+I'm very happy I choose to go with TypeScript and Jest as it decreased my development time significantly.

+This weekend I can finally go full-time on this project, so I will now start building the front-end.
+I want something simple that works.
+If I go full-time on Saturday and Sunday, I estimate to have the project finished by Wednesday.
+I will look into some React Libraries like React-Spring, which I am curious about, maybe I can implement some features on this project.
+Looking forward to tomorrow.